2014 Mergers & Acquisitions Competition

 October 23-24, 2014

-On October 23-24, 2014, the Robert H. Smith School of Business and its MBA Finance Association will hold its Eighth Annual Mergers and Acquisitions Competition.
-Ten teams of up to four MBA students from leading U.S. business schools will compete to create a winning M&A pitch that will be delivered to a panel of Wall Street bankers and corporate executives.
+On October 23-24, 2014, the Robert H. Smith School of Business and its MBA Finance Association held the Eighth Annual Mergers and Acquisitions Competition.
+Ten teams of up to four MBA students from leading U.S. business schools competed to create a winning M&A pitch that was delivered to a panel of Wall Street bankers and corporate executives.
+Highlights of the 2014 Competition

 In its first seven years, the Smith School hosted MBA teams from top schools such as the Columbia Business School, University of Chicago’s Booth School of Business, University of California Berkeley’s Haas School of Business, the University of Virginia Darden School of Business, University of Texas at Austin’s McCombs School of Business, McDonough School of Business at Georgetown University, New York University’s Stern School of Business and Carnegie Mellon University’s Tepper School of Business.